mark1900/druid-sandbox/kafka-gobblin-hdfs-test/README.md

 Goal

-To utilize Gobblin to create a Hadoop MapReduce Job that will
+To utilize Gobblin to create a Hadoop MapReduce Job that will:

-# Extract Kafka Topic Messages
+1. Extract Kafka Topic Messages
-# Transform the JSON Message payload into the AVRO format.
+2. Transform the JSON Message payload into the AVRO format.
-# Push data into HDFS
+3. Push data into HDFS

 Notes:

 * Remember to update the application's configuration.
-** Default hostname:  server1 (/etc/hosts.
+    * Default hostname:  server1 (/etc/hosts.
 Cannot point to 127.0.0.1.)

 See also:
 * https://github.com/linkedin/gobblin/wiki/Kafka-HDFS-Ingestion